realpython/python-guide/docs/scenarios/web.rst

 Page Templates add within your document structure special element attributes and text markup.
 Using a set of simple language constructs, you control the document flow, element repetition, text replacement and translation.
-Because of the attribute-based syntax, unrendered page templates are valid HTML and can be viewed in a browser and even edited in WYSIWYG editors.
+Because of the attribute-based syntax, not rendered page templates are valid HTML and can be viewed in a browser and even edited in WYSIWYG editors.
 This can make round-trip collaboration with designers and prototyping with static files in a browser easier.